mqo00/mqo00.github.io/docs/_en_research/1-honor.md

 `($6500 fellowship)`

-In *2021 Spring*, I took the class [05418/818: Design Educational Game][DEG] with Dr. Harpstead, which ultimately led to my honor thesis project: *Support Designer-Teacher Collaboration in Educational Game Design Using Learning Science Principles*, which received a **$6500** fellowship.
+In *2021 Spring*, I took the class [05418/818: Design Educational Game][DEG] with Dr. [Erik Harpstead], which ultimately led to my honor thesis project: *Support Designer-Teacher Collaboration in Educational Game Design Using Learning Science Principles*, which received a **$6500** fellowship.

 <!--more-->